2 3 Is Equivalent To What Fraction

 While the basic principles of converting mixed numbers to fractions remain unchanged, there's growing emphasis on visual and interactive methods to teach these concepts.
 Modern educational tools often use diagrams, manipulatives, and online simulations to help students grasp the underlying ideas.

 Another trend is the use of technology to make learning more engaging and accessible.
-Interactive apps and websites allow students to practice converting mixed numbers to fractions and vice versa, with immediate feedback and personalized learning paths.
+Still, interactive apps and websites allow students to practice converting mixed numbers to fractions and vice versa, with immediate feedback and personalized learning paths.
 These tools often incorporate game-like elements to motivate students and make learning fun.

 In professional settings, the ability to work with fractions and mixed numbers is still highly valued.
 Fields like engineering, architecture, and finance often require precise calculations involving fractions.
 Spreadsheets and computer software have made these calculations easier, but a solid understanding of the underlying mathematical concepts is essential for interpreting the results correctly.